Name Your Beneficiaries

 Part of the reason I thought of this blog topic was my own children.
 I don’t know why I thought of it while camping with them, but I realized that I had yet to update my own will since having kids.
 Even in my business, I cringe at the thought of thinking about a will and getting it updated!
 It can be a pain, but it can save you children and other beneficiaries a lot of trouble!

-eagerly awaiting their Beneficiary IRAs
+Eagerly awaiting their Beneficiary IRAs

 Categories : Financial Planning